davidrhoden/davidrhoden-basic-netlify/timeline/before-the-next-teardrop-falls.md

 ---
-title: Before The Next Teardrop Falls
+title: I listened to Before The Next Teardrop Falls.
 date: 2020-02-24T18:00:00.000Z
 summary: Once when I was a teenager, maybe fifteen, I answered the phone.
 It was my mom's mother, Grandma Vada.
 She asked me a question.
 excerpt: Once when I was a teenager, maybe fifteen, I answered the phone.
 It was my mom's mother, Grandma Vada.
 She asked me a question.